Milly Alcock

 Personal life of Milly Alcock

 Milly is quite active on social media, but she prefers to keep her personal life private.
-Prior to working on "House of the Dragon," she lived with her mother and brothers, and nothing was known about her boyfriends.
+Before "House of the Dragon," she lived with her mother and brothers, keeping her dating life completely private.
 In 2021, she settled in London.

 Milly Alcock with friends